Skip to content

 Requesting the inverter to produce reactive energy may affect its overload conditions, depending on its nominal power specifications:

-• or the nominal power \(P_{Nom}\) is specified as apparent power [kVA], so that the power limitation will occur for an active power $$ P_{Nom}(act)[kW] = P_{Nom}(app)[kVA] × \cos(\phi) $$ As \(P_{Nom}(act)\) is lower, the overload loss will be higher, and depends on the specified \(\cos(\phi)\).
+• Or the nominal power \(P_{Nom}\) is specified as apparent power [kVA], so power limitation occurs at active power $$ P_{Nom}(act)[kW] = P_{Nom}(app)[kVA] Ă— \cos(\phi) $$ Because \(P_{Nom}(act)\) is lower, overload loss will be higher and depends on the specified \(\cos(\phi)\).

 Modification of the cos(phi)